 - Physical skills: Toddlers who are physically ready to start potty training are walking steadily enough to make their way to the bathroom, can pull down their pants and then pull them back up again, and can sit down on the potty and then stand up again on their own.
 Toddlers whose bladder control might be strong enough to start potty training also start to last longer between diaper changes, until they might be dry for two hours or longer before needing a change.
 Finally, toddlers who are ready for potty training need to be aware of when they’re peeing or pooping.

 - Communication skills: Potty training is a learning curve, and takes time to master, which makes communication skills so important.
 Toddlers who can understand and follow basic instructions and requests, and who can communicate to their parents, either in words or with body language, they they’re ready for a diaper change may be ready to take the next step.

-- Emotional readiness: Just like wanting to reach a toy just out of reach might have been why your little one first tried to learn to crawl, wanting to learn to use the potty might be how she gets themselves out of diapers.
+- Emotional readiness: Just like wanting to reach a toy just out of reach might have been why your little one first tried to learn to crawl, wanting to learn to use the potty might be how they get themself out of diapers.
 An interest in the potty, the toilet, the way grown-ups use the toilet, or “big kid” underwear all might be signs of readiness.
-A dislike of wearing a wet or dirty diaper, too, might be a sign that she is ready to move on to the next step.
+A dislike of wearing a wet or dirty diaper, too, might be a sign that they are ready to move on to the next step.